Overview

 Students

-Take a moment to complete the first part of the exercise on the next page.
-In the left-hand column, list the evaluation activities that take place in your classroom that are directed toward students and their classroom behavior and progress.
-Complete only the left-hand column at this time.
+Activity: In the left‑hand column below, list the evaluation activities in your classroom directed toward students and their behavior/progress.
+Complete only the student column for now.

 Monitoring Your Own Behavior